CharlesGaydon/Evolution-Simulation/README.md

 - `environments/` contains the target environment's description for the expression of the genes;
 - `paramsfiles/` contains the `.ini` files used to describe the simulation's parameters;
 - `plasmids/` contains the different plasmids used in the simulations;
-- `simulations/` contains the simulation's results (history and plasmids).
+- `simulations/` contains the simulation's results (history and plasmids);
+- `tasks/` contains tasks to launch pooled simulations.

 ### Usage

 This code is designed for Linux.

-1. First, install a conda env containing the dependencies
+1. First, install dependencies

 	`conda env create --file EvoEnv.yml`

-2. Then, activate the EvoEnv environment
+2. Then, activate the development environment

 	`source activate EvoEnv`